-1. Select Edit> Default Settings 1 to open the Default Settings dialog.
+1. Select Edit> Default Settings 👚 to open the Default Settings dialog.

-2. Select "Floor" in the tree view and click the Edit button to open the Floor Defaults dialog.
+2. Select "Floor" from the list and click the Edit button to open the Floor Defaults dialog.

 - 3. On the Structure tab, note the Ceiling Height.
 The initial value is 109 1/8" (inches).
 We will leave this value unchanged for this tutorial. - 4.
 Click OK to close the Floor Defaults dialog. - 5.
-For more information, see "Floor Defaults Dialog" on page 392 of the Reference Manual.
+For more information, see "Floor Defaults Dialog" on page 394 of the Reference Manual.